Murder of Wendy Sewell: Complaints against Hale and charges considered

 Hale's book, Town Without Pity, came in for considerable criticism at this time, and it was accused of inaccuracy.
-A police report criticised Hale's book, saying that an analysis of it had showed discrepancies in his story.
+A police report criticised Hale's book, saying that an analysis of it had shown discrepancies in his story.
 The man who wrote the report, Deputy Chief Constable Bob Wood, commented: "There are a number of anomalies contained within Mr Hale's documentation, and within Town Without Pity, that, taken in isolation, have the potential to detract the reader from the facts surrounding the case".
 The report further added: "A number of witnesses to whom Mr Hale attributed personal comment have told officers they have never spoken to him.
 Many witnesses who recalled speaking to Mr Hale say his written version is not their recollection of what was said".
 The report highlighted that speculation in the book that Sewell was meeting an illicit boyfriend at the time of her death was incorrect, and said that it was wrong of Hale to draw significance to Sewell's "missing bag" and claims that her personal effects were never found, since they had actually been returned to her husband shortly after the murder and never went missing.
 Police further investigated the book after complaints were raised, considering whether Hale could be prosecuted for its contents.
 However, it was announced in September 2003 that Hale would not be charged.